Reading Time: 3 minutes

 Selecting the best fluorochemical grade for nonwoven fabrics can be challenging because each coating formula performs differently with each fabric type.

-To solve these challenges, manufacturers and mills should work closely with their chemical supplier to determine the best grade for that particular nonwoven fabric application.
+To solve these challenges, manufacturers and mills should work closely with their chemical suppliers to determine the best grade for that particular nonwoven fabric application.
 Key tests include:

 - Water/Oil Repellency Test: Measures how well the fabric repels water and oil.